 In this article, our Las Vegas Nevada labor law attorneys discuss:

-Now that Senate Bill 312 (2019) has passed, companies with 50 or more employees have to provide .01923 hours of paid leave for each how they work a year.
-It does not matter whether the workers are full- or part-time.
-For the typical 40-hour-a-week employee, that should come to 40 hours of paid leave a year.
+Now that Senate Bill 312 (2019) has passed, private employers with 50 or more employees have to provide .01923 hours of paid leave for each hour of work they put in a year.
+This new law’s leave benefits apply to full- and part-time workers.
+For the typical 40-hour-a-week employee, that should come to 40 hours of paid time off (PTO) per benefit year.
 Employees should notify their employers as soon as practicable about taking their paid leave.
-Employers may require new employees to wait until their 90th day to take paid lave.
+Employers may require new employees to wait until their 90th calendar day to take paid lave.
 And employers may cap an employee’s use of paid leave to 40 hours a year.

 - impose a “use it or lose it” rule, where employees lose their vacation time if they do not take it by a certain date;